 The symptoms of noise phobia are usually extreme.
-A dog who's experiencing a phobia episode is panicking, so he'll pace, pant, tremble, and hypersalivate.
+A dog who's experiencing a phobia episode is panicking, so he'll pace, pant, tremble and hypersalivate.

-“Frightened dogs may cower, ears flat against their skulls, eyes wide, muscles tensed, and tails tucked,” explains Collins.
+“Frightened dogs may cower, ears flat against their skulls, eyes wide, muscles tensed and tails tucked,” explains Collins.
 “Some dogs become restless and move around anxiously with no apparent purpose, while others become immobile, shutting down and unable to move.”

 “I knew one very friendly, loving dog who feared the sound of thunder and only seemed comforted by lying down on a dog bed, alone in a bathtub, until the sound stopped,” Collins says.

-It's also not uncommon for dogs with noise phobia to engage in destructive behavior like chewing, digging, scratching, and tearing up objects in the home.
+It's also not uncommon for dogs with noise phobia to engage in destructive behavior like chewing, digging, scratching and tearing up objects in the home.